 Creating a Budget that Supports Your Objectives

 To create a budget that supports your objectives, start by identifying your financial priorities and goals.
 Track your income and expenses to understand where your money is going.
+Regularly review your financial statements to gain insights into your financial health.
 This step is crucial for gaining a clear picture of your financial health.

 Categorize your expenses into needs, wants, and savings.
 Needs are essential expenses like housing, utilities, and groceries.
 Wants are non-essential items that bring you joy but aren’t necessary for survival.
 Savings include contributions to your emergency fund, retirement accounts, and other financial goals.